embeddedmz/socket-cpp/README.md

 You will need CMake to generate a makefile for the static library or to build the tests/code coverage program.

-Also make sure you have libcurl and Google Test installed.
+Also make sure you have Google Test installed.

-You can follow this script https://gist.github.com/fideloper/f72997d2e2c9fbe66459 to install libcurl.

 This tutorial will help you installing properly Google Test on Ubuntu: https://www.eriksmistad.no/getting-started-with-google-test-on-ubuntu/